josias-r/boarding.js/readme.md

 // perform some asynchronous task and manually move to next step boarding.preventMove();
-boarding.continue(); // Continue the move that was prevented using preventMove
+boarding.continue(); // Continue the move that was prevented using preventMove boarding.clearMovePrevented(); // preventMove will just "pause" the tour.
+If you want to clear that paused state, you can call clearMovePrevented, to clean up that paused state.
+You should do this, when your logic has a condition where it never calls continue

 // Highlights the element using query selector or the step definition boarding.highlight(string | stepDefinition);